nyantropy/Gravitas/ARCHITECTURE.md

 `vertexColorOnly` is a material/render-command flag for tool and debug meshes that should render from authored vertex colors without sampling a color texture.
-The regular material texture path remains the default for game geometry.
+The regular material texture path remains the default for application-authored geometry.

 ### Scene Texture Animation